Cycling glove: Face and nose wiping

 Cyclists often deal with perspiration and nose running on a constant basis.
 Because clothes and paper tissues may be difficult and time-consuming to use during cycling, many cyclists have resorted to using the backs of their gloves to wipe the sweat from their faces and the nasal mucus that drips from their noses.
 Many modern cycling gloves come with a built in "nose wipe" on the back of the hand, typically on the thumb or forefinger or both.
 Aftermarket fabric nose wipes that slip onto the back of the hand or wrist of the glove are also preferred by some cyclists.

 Protection

+Gloves are worn for protection in case of accidents.
 Putting a hand out to break a fall is a natural reaction.
 However, the hands are one of the more difficult parts of the body to repair.
 There is little or no spare skin, and immobilising the hands sufficiently to promote healing involves significant inconvenience to the patient.
 So, many cyclists choose to wear gloves all year round to help avoid skin damage in a fall.